Neil S. Gaikwad

 Teaching

-As an educator, nothing is more fulfilling than igniting a passion and excitement for the subject matter in my students.
-With a diverse background as a researcher, teacher, mentor, and former data scientist in the industry, I bring a unique, well-rounded perspective to my teaching approach.
+As an educator, there is nothing more fulfilling to me than igniting a passion and excitement for the subject matter in my students.
+With a diverse background encompassing roles as a researcher, teacher, mentor, and former data scientist in the industry, I bring a unique, well-rounded perspective to my teaching approach.
 In the rapidly evolving world of computing and data science, education must reflect the sociotechnical realities of our time.
-To this end, I prioritize ethics in the curriculum and encourage creative learning by offering students a comprehensive understanding of real-world contexts.
-With experience as both a teaching assistant and solo instructor, I have designed and delivered introductory and advanced courses at MIT, Carnegie Mellon, and in open-source communities.
-My training enables me to recognize and address stereotype threats in academic settings, enabling me to create a safe, inclusive, and welcoming environment for all students.
+To this end, I prioritize ethics in the curriculum and encourage creative learning by providing students with a comprehensive understanding of real-world contexts.
+With experience both as a teaching assistant and as a solo instructor, I have designed and delivered introductory and advanced courses at MIT, Carnegie Mellon, and within open-source communities.
+My training equips me to recognize and address stereotype threats in academic settings, enabling me to create a safe, inclusive, and welcoming environment for all students.

-IDS.412: Science, Technology and Public Policy, MIT Institute for Data, Systems, and Society, Spring 2023
+IDS.412 Science, Technology and Public Policy, MIT IDSS (Institute for Data, Systems, and Society), Spring 2023

-subjectStatistical Programming Lab Instructor, TA, and Course Designer
+subjectStatistical Programming Lab Instructor, Graduate TA, and Course Designer

 emoji_events MIT GSC Graduate Teaching Award (presented annually to one MIT professor or teaching assistant from each school for excellence in teaching a graduate-level course)